astrohchung/deconv/README.md

       * Windows:
         * Download this repository by clicking "Clone or Download" - "Download ZIP" in this page
         * Unzip the downloaded ZIP file.
 (Recommended directory for Windows users: Documents)
-        * Needs to download an outdated version of ppxf from https://www-astro.physics.ox.ac.uk/~mxc/software/#ppxf (search page with 'outdated version of ppxf' and click the hyperlink on 'here')
+        * Need to download an outdated version of ppxf from https://www-astro.physics.ox.ac.uk/~mxc/software/#ppxf (search page with 'outdated version of ppxf' and click the hyperlink on 'here')
         * Unzip the ppxf outdated version file and put the 'ppxf' folder at the same directory as this file.
         * For example, if this deconvolution file is located at the 'C:\Users\username\deconv', put the 'ppxf' folder at the same directory so the 'ppxf.py' file will be located at 'C:\Users\username\deconv\ppxf\ppxf.py'
       * Mac/Linux with terminal: